paulross/dtrace-py/README.md

 # Introduction

-This is the description of a demonstration of using Dtrace with Python 3.6 suitable for a lightning talk of 5 mins.
+This is the description of a demonstration of using Dtrace with Python 3.6 suitable for a five minute lightning talk.
 You need an Apple Mac or another OS with Dtrace support.

-The demonstration purports to be a hot new startup that creates personalised cat videos showing off it SRE skills by tracing a server in production, live!
+The demonstration purports to be one by a hot new startup that creates personalised cat videos showing off it SRE skills by tracing a server in production, live!

 # Preparation